Colimits of internal categories: A second proof using monadicity

 \section{A second proof using monadicity}

 In this section, we give a second proof of our result using the methodology described in \cite[Corollary 6.10]{johnstone1978algebraic}.

-Assume that $\E$ is a lextensive category with pullback stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has left adjoint.
+Assume that $\E$ is an extensive category with pullback-stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint.
 We wish to show that $\CatE$ has coequalisers of reflexive pairs.
 To do this, it is enough to show that $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ is monadic as monadic functors create all colimits that exist in their codomain and are preserved by the monad.
 The category $\mathbf{Gph}(\E)$ is an $\E$-valued presheaf category on the parallel arrow category, and so has all colimits that $\E$ does.
 By assumption, this includes coequalisers.

 We wish to apply the crude monadicity theorem to the functor $\mathcal{U}: \CatE \to \mathbf{Gph}(\E).$ The conditions for the crude monadicity theorem are the following.

 \begin{enumerate} \item $\mathcal{U}$ has a left adjoint. \item $\mathcal{U}$ reflects isomorphisms. \item $\CatE$ has coequalisers of reflexive pairs. \item $\mathcal{U}$ preserves coequalisers of reflexive pairs. \end{enumerate}